Evercreech: Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

 For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of Mendip from 1974 to 2023 (established under the Local Government Act 1972).
 It was part of Shepton Mallet Rural District from 1894 to 1974.

 The village falls in 'Creech' electoral ward.
 The area and population of this ward are stated above.

 It is also part of the Frome and East Somerset county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 Landmarks

-There are two pubs in the village: The Bell Inn and the Pickled Inn (formerly The Shapway Inn).
-The Pecking Mill is within a very short distance to the south.
+There are two pubs in the village: The Bell Inn and The Pecking Mill.
 Historically, one of the local pubs, The Brewers Arms, celebrated New Year's Eve with fireworks, but on New Years Day 2005 it announced that it had closed forever.
 Rumours were rife around the reasons for the closure (most likely due to the non-profitability of such a local enterprise) - popularly noting that the real estate value of the site was extremely high.
+A fourth pub, the Pickled Inn (formerly The Shapway Inn) closed between 2021 and 2024.